 For such a small city (the peninsula is seven-by-seven miles long and with a population of less than one million), San Francisco hosts a plethora of cultural institutions.
 From science and art to a 20th-century penny arcade games museum, there are plenty of places to spend a foggy afternoon.
 Urban hiking is also abundant here, meaning you don't have to leave San Francisco proper to enjoy breathtaking panoramic views.
 Parks like Buena Vista or the Twin Peaks summit can satisfy all of those natural highs.

-Mission burritos reign supreme, aptly served in and around the Mission District.
+As far as regional specialties go, Mission burritos reign supreme, and are aptly served in and around the Mission District.
 These burritos tend to be oversized, stuffed to the gills, wrapped in tinfoil, and are typically served with chips and salsa.
-Like in many coastal cities, the seafood is not to be missed.
+Also, like in many coastal cities, the seafood is not to be missed.
 Though it may seem counterintuitive, avoid eating at Fisherman’s Wharf, where most restaurants are middling tourist traps.
 If visiting in the winter or spring, Dungeness crab is a particular treat.

 Another standout here is sourdough bread.
 The foggy conditions in the Bay Area help cultivate a specific yeast (the bacteria strain fondly named L. sanfranciscensi), sour-style breads became synonymous with the city, especially amid the 1980s artisan bread movement.
-Tartine is a good place to start your bread adventures.
-On the sweeter side of things, having an It's-It ice cream sandwich is a rite of passage.
+(Tartine is a good place to start your bread adventures.)
+On the sweeter side of things, having an It’s-It ice cream sandwich is practically a rite of passage.